Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - `tick.mcfunction` runs every tick.
 - `main.mcfunction` runs every 16 ticks.

-### Naming and formatting standards
+### Naming and formatting
 Please be sure to match the formatting for Gamemode 4 modules to ensure readability and consistency.

 - Names should be as clear and relevant as possible to avoid confusion or two modules sharing the same name by mistake.
 - Any name, scoreboard name or tag should be formatted as `lowercase_with_underscores`
 - Scoreboards and tags should begin with the `gm4_` prefix.
-- fake players used to store numbers for scoreboard operations should be named as a "#" followed by that number e.g. `scoreboard players set #100 gm4_some_scoreboard 100`
+- Fake players used to store numbers for scoreboard operations should be named as a "#" followed by that number e.g. `scoreboard players set #100 gm4_some_scoreboard 100`
-- fake players that aren't constants should be prefixed by "$" and be in `snake_case`, e.g. `$has_soul_fire_heatsource`
+- Fake players that aren't constants should be prefixed by "$" and be in `snake_case`, e.g. `$has_soul_fire_heatsource`
 - Entities that aren't visible to the player (markers) should have custom names beginning with `gm4_` if this does not interfere with functionality.
 - Lore on items should have the first word capitalized and no fullstop at the end of the sentence if there is only one sentence.
 Other punctuation (?!) can be added.
 Descriptions should be `"color":"gray","italic":false` whilst flavor text or commands (such as "Throw to use") should be `"color":"dark_gray","italic":true`.
 - Names on items should follow Minecraft's rarity colorscheme and should be `"italic":false`.

-#### Comments
+### Comments
-- Any function except those included with the template file should start with a header comment that consists of:
+- All functions should start with a header comment that consists of:
 ```mcfunction
 # Plays a particle animation upon Zauber Cauldron creation
 # @s = player holding enchanted book